crystallabs/event_handler/README.md

 my.emit TripleClickedEvent, 7, 8, 9
 ```

+### Custom behavior

-In addition to subclassing, the behavior of the events can be modified in many ways.
+The behavior of events can be modified in many ways.

 Here is an example which, based on a single event definition, creates three events
 and emits all three when the main event is emitted: